Lacrymology/states/doc/intro.rst

 All the states come with its uninstall equivalent.
 These are required for testing purpose.
 But they're also useful to undo some changes.
 They're called "absent" states and they have the standard absent name.
+Example:
-Example: PostgreSQL database server state is ``postgresql.server`` and the uninstallation state is ``postgresql.server.absent``.
+:doc:`/postgresql/doc/index` database server state is ``postgresql.server`` and the uninstallation state is ``postgresql.server.absent``.

 Unlike the states that install or create something that often include and requires other state, the absent only remove itself.
 I don't try to uninstall